 I love making slice and bake cookies — they’re so easy and the dough can be ready to go straight from the fridge!
 Perfect for make-ahead recipes and for experimenting with flavors.
 So how does the slice and bake method work?

 First, we’ll get our shortbread dough mixed up and bring it together in two dough balls.
 Then we roll each chunk of dough into a cylinder shape and wrap it tightly with plastic wrap.
 Next, the dough needs to chill at least two hours to let the fats re-solidify and firm up the cylinder shapes.
-Finally, we’ll cut the chilled dough into slices and bake it!
-Hence, the name slice and bake christmas cookies!
+Finally, we’ll cut the chilled dough into slices and bake it, giving us the best cranberry white chocolate shortbread cookies!

 How soon before Christmas can I make cookies?